 Best water bottle for families

-Klean Kanteen makes bottles in three different sizes — the 18-ouncer listed above, a bigger 27-ouncer, and a child’s-size 12-ouncer — with universal lids that can easily be mixed and matched.
-“My family has about a dozen of them,” says Mei Lei, co-owner of Mei Mei in Boston and writer of Food Waste Feast.
-“They come in lots of colors (important when you have opinionated children) and are super-easy to clean.
+Klean Kanteen makes bottles in three different sizes — the 18 ounces listed above, a bigger 27 ounces, and a child’s-size 12 ounces — with universal-size lids that can easily be mixed and matched.
+“My family has about a dozen of them,” says Mei Li, co-owner of Mei Mei in Boston and writer of Food Waste Feast.
+“They come in lots of colors (important when you have opinionated children) and are super easy to clean.
 I appreciate that they don’t have tons of fussy little bits that are easy to lose and that the same tops fit all of them so I don’t have to keep track.
 It allows you to switch in between super easily.”
-There are also several different styles of lid offer versatility, meaning that you can buy a handful and pick out whichever ones you need for whichever bottle you or any other member of your family might want at any given time — say, a sippy cap for a younger child and a loop cap for an older one.
+There are also several different styles of lids, so you can buy a handful of them and pick out whichever one you need for whichever bottle you or any other member of your family might want at any given time — say, a sippy cap for a younger child and a loop cap for an older one.
 Li also notes that the bottles keep water fairly cold for a while, but not all-day ice cold.

 Best large water bottle

 Volume: One gallon | Lid type: Attached screw top | Material: Plastic